You are here

 Overview

 One long held misconception about American Indian nations and tribal communities is that they all speak one single common language.
 However, that is certainly not the case in Wisconsin as there are at least three language families that are considered to be linguistically separate.
-Of the eleven federally-recognized American Indian nations and tribal communities in Wisconsin, the six bands of Lake Superior Chippewa or Ojibwe (Bad River; Lac Courte Oreilles; Lac du Flambeau; Mole Lake or Sokaogon; Red Cliff; and Saint Croix), Forest County Potawatomi, Menominee Indian Tribe of Wisconsin and the Stockbridge-Munsee Community Band of Mohican speak Algonquian languages, the Oneida Nation speak an Iroquoian language and the Ho-Chunk Nation speak a Siouan language.
+Of the eleven federally-recognized American Indian nations and tribal communities in Wisconsin, the six bands of the Lake Superior Chippewa or Ojibwe (Bad River; Lac Courte Oreilles; Lac du Flambeau; Mole Lake or Sokaogon; Red Cliff; and St. Croix), Forest County Potawatomi, Menominee Indian Tribe of Wisconsin and the Stockbridge-Munsee Community Band of Mohican speak Algonquian languages, the Oneida Nation speak an Iroquoian language and the Ho-Chunk Nation speak a Siouan language.
 Until recently most of these languages were strictly oral, and there were limited amounts literature or other written resources.

 Currently, many American Indian nations and tribal communities in Wisconsin and throughout the United States are involved in language preservation efforts to preserve and revive their native languages.
-While a number of American Indian students may not be fluent native language speakers, they may come from communities where they may be exposed to their native language either at home, in preschool or tribal programs, or in other language preservation programs.
+While a number of American Indian students may not be fluent native language speakers, they may come from Tribal Nations and communities where they may be exposed to their native language either at home, in preschool or tribal programs, or in other language preservation programs.
 By the time these students enter school, they may have had several years’ of bicultural or bilingual learning.
 However, many educators may be unaware of this language foundation and how to use it to enhance student academic success.

 Language Resources